albertjlguo/sfcNordic/analysis/g12_delay/README.md

 **Delay = 0.11 sec**

-All the stable points ranked by SETTLINGTIME:
+Some of the stable points ranked by SETTLINGTIME:

 | KP    | KI   | DELAY | SETTLINGTIME |
 |-------|------|-------|--------------|